-A common mistake we see is jumping right into tactical execution without first thinking through, communicating, and aligning on the overall goal of the strategic plan.
-Skipping these important steps can leave your organization without direction and cause it to struggle.
+A common mistake we see businesses make is starting tactical initiative execution without first communicating and aligning on the goal.
+Skipping these important steps can leave your organization without direction.

 2. Create your mission